APM CPD scheme

 - Has been completed within the past 12 months

 - Includes more than 1 activity

-- Includes reflective statements [insert link to guidance on reflective learning] on how the learning has been applied
+- Includes reflective statements on how the learning has been applied

-APM members commit to doing this as part of their annual membership and signing up to the APM Code of Conduct [insert link].
-CPD is sampled for both Registered Project Professional and Chartered Project Professional.
+APM members commit to doing this as part of their annual membership and signing up to the APM Code of Conduct.
+CPD is sampled for both Registered Project Professionals and Chartered Project Professionals.

 Who can benefit from CPD?